 Up until then, we’d been immersed in the Italian and Greek way of life.

-Time in Spain seemed like a breathe of fresh air.
-Furthermore, I took four years of Spanish in high school, traveled through Spain quite a bit and, considering I’m American, feel very comfortable with the Spanish and Mexican cultures.
+Time in Spain seemed like a breath of fresh air.
+Furthermore, I took four years of Spanish in high school, traveled through Spain quite a bit, and, considering I’m American, feel very comfortable with the Spanish and Mexican cultures.

-Eventually we saw Minorca and the first thing that caught my eye’s were massive guns at the top of the cliffs upon entering Mahon, the main city.
-Simon and I decided they were remnants of WW2 and later discovered the Brits sold the Minorcan’s the guns after WW1.
+Eventually, we saw Minorca and the first thing that caught my eyes was massive guns at the top of the cliffs upon entering Mahon, the main city.
+Simon and I decided they were remnants of WW2 and later discovered the Brits sold the Minorcan’s guns after WW1.
 Much to Simon’s delight, we took a tour of the Mola, an imposing Spanish fort at the entrance to the Mahon harbor (more on that to come).